1975 Masters (snooker)

 The 1975 Masters (officially the 1975 Benson & Hedges Masters) was a professional snooker tournament that took place from 13 to 17 January 1975 at the West Centre Hotel in London.
-The inaugural edition of the Masters, it featured ten invited players.
+It was the inaugural edition of the Masters and featured ten invited players.
+The tournament was organised by representatives of the cigarette brand Benson & Hedges and sanctioned by the World Professional Billiards and Snooker Association.